PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Until morning broke and the rain stopped.
 For the first time he dared to look back: the castle far in the distance, but not that far... far enough.

-He had calculated that first light would be the time when people realised he was missing.
-Now with the sun he could find north, latch onto a suitable trail, and follow this as far north as possible: right up to the Expansive Forest perhaps.
+He had calculated that first light was the time people would realise he was missing.
+Now with the sun he could find north, latch onto a suitable trail and follow this as far north as possible: right up to the Expansive Forest perhaps.

+In the north, for Tom, The Tailor and Kim the weather was dry.
+There had been no rain that night.
+Tom woke later than usual; it was already light.
+Groggy and disorientated she thought she was at home untill the sleep dusted off.
+It was with some relief she remembered she was at the village; the sense of liberation was a surprise.
+This was the first time she recognised the burden of life at home.

+Still groggy she pulled her calves taught; stretching her feet to a point.
+Arms arching back, the stretch bringing a wave of lucidity.
+She looked at the dust darting through the sumbeams which entered through each knot hole.
+She had nothing to worry about, no concern.
+There was no need to hide; she was free.

+Kim had gone and so had he cow.
+She instantly knew what this meant: he was telling her to go.

+Her feeling of comfort dislodged.
+She sat up to reassess.
+The Tailor was still asleep, and Kim and the cow had gone.
+She got up and quietly pushed the large doors open, enough to peek outside.
+There was no trace of Kim.
+Pushing the doors more she stepped outside and looked in the direction of the north trail.
+Kim and the cow were long gone, not a trace of either.

+She stood looking northwards, imagining how far Kim had got.
+The cow was slow; he would not have got that far.
+She could catch up with him,

 “”